 The requirement of Parliamentary approval for removal of judges has a long history in some countries, where it was originally adopted to limit an otherwise unchecked executive discretion to dismiss judges.
 However, many of these same standards also recognize that, today, the political character of Parliamentary bodies itself creates a risk of abuse and that other mechanisms (such as independent judicial councils or disciplinary tribunals) may more effectively secure judicial independence.
 There is a certain theoretical dissonance to the idea that elected political bodies could be capable of acting as an "independent and impartial tribunal" in judging judges, and the real-world track record of such proceedings bears out the concerns in practice.
-Further, even if in a particular country
+Has Further, even if in a particular country

-&lt;sup>91 IAmCtHR, López Lone and others v.
+$^{^{140}}$ IAmCtHR, López Lone and others v.
 Honduras, Series C No. 302 (5 October 2015), paras 229-234.

-&lt;sup>92 Jessica Walsh, "A Double-Edged Sword: Judicial Independence and Accountability in Latin America" (International Bar Association's Human Rights Institute Thematic Paper No. 5, April 2016), p.
+141 Jessica Walsh, "A Double-Edged Sword: Judicial Independence and Accountability in Latin America" (International Bar Association's Human Rights Institute Thematic Paper No. 5, April 2016), p.
 15.

-&lt;sup>93 Commonwealth Study, supra note 53, p.
+142 Commonwealth Study, supra note 53, p.
 105.

-&lt;sup>94 See for example, ICJ, "Sri Lanka: judges around the world condemn impeachment of Chief Justice Dr Shirani Bandaranayake" (23 January 2013); "Ukraine: dismissal and criminal prosecution of judges undermine independence of the judiciary" (20 March 2014); La Independencia del Poder there is no recent history of abuse by Parliament of such powers, the political situation can change rapidly and future parliamentarians may be more willing to exercise the powers for ulterior motives or in an unfair fashion.
+143 See for example, ICJ, "Sri Lanka: judges around the world condemn impeachment of Chief Justice Dr Shirani Bandaranayake" (23 January 2013); "Ukraine: dismissal and criminal prosecution of judges undermine independence there is no recent history of abuse by Parliament of such powers, the political situation can change rapidly and future parliamentarians may be more willing to exercise the powers for ulterior motives.